muhibsiddiqui/Online-Calculator/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, please feel free to open an issue or create a pull request.
 Let's make this Calculator even better together!

 ## License

-This project is licensed under the [MIT License](https://github.com/muhibsiddiqui/Online-Calculator/blob/main/LICENSE.md).
-Feel free to use, modify, and distribute the code as needed.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Copyright
+Copyright © Muhammad Muhib Siddiqui 2024